How to Treat Northern Fowl Mites on Chickens

 To prevent further infections, you will want to put in place a regular prevention routine.
 I check my whole flock every two weeks for signs of mites or other external parasites.
 At the same time, I also treat them with a preventive treatment.
 Make sure you rotate your preventative treatments so that the external parasites cannot become immune to a certain preventive.

 Now you know how to diagnose, identify, treat, and prevent northern fowl mites!
-An ounce of prevention is worth a pound of cure when it comes to keeping your flock parasite free.
-I do monthly healthy checks, apply preventives, and jump into action as soon as I identify a parasite.
+An ounce of prevention is worth a pound of cure when it comes to keeping your homestead flock parasite free.
+I do monthly healthy checks, apply preventives, and jump into action as soon as I identify an external parasite.
 You can do this too!
 Hopefully you should be well prepared to keep a healthy, parasite-free homestead flock!

 To learn more about natural remedies for common poultry problems check out my post on Treating Chicken Diseases Naturally.
 Also, make sure you are a part of our modern pioneer newsletter community so you don’t miss any other helpful articles for raising a homestead flock naturally and sustainably!